zoltantoth0409/liferay-portal/readme/7.1/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Moved three DL File Properties to OSGi Configurations
+### Moved Three DL File Properties to OSGi Configuration
-- **Date:** 2017-August-01
+- **Date:** 2017-Aug-01
 - **JIRA Ticket:** LPS-69208

 #### What changed?

 Two DL File properties have been moved from Server Administration to the OSGi configuration `DLConfiguration`, and one to `DLFileEntryConfiguration`.
 Both configurations are located in the `document-library-api` module.

 #### Who is affected?